-DURABILITY The galvanising industry will frequently quote an extremely long service life for galvanised steelwork "without maintenance in most urban and rural atmospheres", yet, as mentioned above, most of Australia's construction occurs along its coastline.
-HDG's ability to protect steel is proportional to the thickness of the zinc layer, and premature corrosion of HDG steel is often blamed on insufficient zinc having been applied to the surface.^{xi}

-On a galvanised surface, the zinc layer is sacrificial; the zinc metal corrodes to a white chalky substance until conversion is complete.
+Durability The galvanising industry will frequently quote an extremely long service life for galvanised steelwork "without maintenance in most urban and rural atmospheres", yet, as mentioned above, most of Australia's construction occurs along its coastline.
+HDG's ability to protect steel is proportional to the thickness of the zinc layer, and premature corrosion of HDG steel is often blamed on insufficient zinc having been applied to the surface.xi On a galvanised surface, the zinc layer is sacrificial; the zinc metal corrodes to a white chalky substance until conversion is complete.
 This process is rapid in areas anywhere near the coast.
 The unprotected steel then begins to red rust, and at this point requires much maintenance work to remove corrosion products and somehow reinstate the galvanising layer.
 This is not consistent with the concept of sustainability.
+[The sacrificial process of HDG should be compared with the mechanism by which inorganic zinc silicate (IOZ) corrosion occurs.
+See relevant section below.]

+White rusting of heavy duty galvanised steel and red rusting where thin galvanised steel had been used in a new swimm pool complex.
+Extensive rectification work delayed the opening of the pool and blew out project costs.
 According to NACE International (National Association of Corrosion Engineers) "Most galvanized structures exposed to marine environments worldwide show evident signs of deterioration, particularly in tropical climates.
-This happens shortly after erection, especially with those exposed to erosive environments because of the high wind speeds in those areas."
-PROCESS WASTAGE The Industrial Galvanizers Association lists five types of zinc waste product from the HDG process: - 1.
+This happens shortly after erection, especially with those exposed to erosive environments because of the high wind speeds in those areas."xii PROTECTIVE COATINGS DULUX PROTECTIVE COATINGS TECHNICAL INFORMATION AND ADVICE ESD & Galvanic Corrosion Protection 2.3.4

+Process Wastage The Industrial Galvanizers Association lists five types of zinc waste product from the HDG process: - 1.
 Zinc ash (oxidized) zinc from the zinc bath's surface; - 2.
-Zinc dross (zinc/iron alloy ≈ 95% zinc/5% iron) that collects on the bottom of the zinc bath; - Zinc fumes (low levels of zinc fumes generated as the steel enters the molten zinc); - 4.
+Zinc dross (zinc/iron alloy $\approx 95\%$ zinc/5% iron) that collects on the bottom of the zinc bath; - 3.
+Zinc fumes (low levels of zinc fumes generated as the steel enters the molten zinc); - 4.
 Spent acid (containing zinc and iron chloride in solution); - 5.
 Waste waters (containing low levels of zinc or iron or both).